• Skip to primary navigation

 Instructions

-• Pour canned garbanzo beans into a colander or strainer, rinse and drain.
+• Pour canned garbanzo beans through a strainer over a bowl to save the canned liquid (aquafaba).
 Drain and roughly chop the peppers.
-For garlic cloves, either chop finely by hand before adding or drop them first into the food processor with the blade running through the feed tube to chop.
+For garlic cloves, either chop finely by hand or zest with a microplane before adding to the food processor, or drop them first into the food processor with the blade running through the feed tube to chop.

 Add beans, peppers and all of the rest of the ingredients to a food processor.
 Puree until smooth and creamy.
 Taste and adjust seasoning to your preference.